 The spinning top is a very interesting candlestick.
 Unlike the Marubuzo, it does not give the trader a trading signal with specific entry or an exit point.
-However the spinning top gives out useful information with regard to the current situation in the market.
+However, the spinning top gives out useful information concerning the current situation in the market.
 The trader can use this information to position himself in the market.

 A spinning top looks like the candle shown below.
 Take a good look at the candle.
-What observations do you make with regard to the structure of the candle?
+What observations do you make concerning the structure of the candle?

 Two things are quite prominent…

-- The upper and lower shadow are almost equal
+- The upper and lower shadow is almost equal.

-What do you think would have transpired during the day that leads to the creation of a spinning top?
-On the face of it, the spinning top looks like a humble candle with a small real body, but in reality there were a few dramatic events which took place during the day.
+What do you think would have transpired during the day that leads to creating a spinning top?
+On its face, the spinning top looks like a humble candle with a small real body, but in reality, there were a few dramatic events that took place during the day.

 Let us follow these events:

-- Small real body – This indicates that the open price and close price are quite close to each other.
-For instance the open could be 210 and the close could be 213.
+- Small real body – This indicates that the open price and close price are quite close.
+For instance, the open could be 210, and the close could be 213.
 Or the open could be 210 and close at 207.
-Both these situations lead to the creation of a small real body because a 3 point move on a 200 Rupee stock is not much.
-Because the open and close price points are nearby to one another, the color of the candle does not really matter.
-It could be a blue or a red candle, what really matters is the fact that the open prices and close prices are near to one another.
+Both these situations lead to creating a small real body because a 3 point move on a 200 Rupee stock is not much.
+Because the open and close price points are nearby to one another, the colour of the candle does not really matter.
+It could be a blue or a red candle, what really matters is that the open prices and close prices are near to one another.

 - The upper shadow – The upper shadow connects the real body to the high point of the day.
 If it is a red candle, the high and open are connected.
-If it is blue candle, the high and close are connected.
-If you think about the real body in conjunction with the upper shadow ignoring the lower shadow what do you think had happened?
+If it is a blue candle, the high and close are connected.
+If you think about the real body in conjunction with the upper shadow ignoring the lower shadow, what do you think had happened?
 The presence of the upper shadow tells us that the bulls did attempt to take the market higher.
-However they were not really successful in their endeavor.
+However, they were not really successful in their endeavour.
 If the bulls were truly successful, then the real body would have been a long blue candle and not really a short candle.
-Hence this can be treated as an attempt by the bulls to take the markets higher but they were not really successful at it.
+Hence this can be treated as an attempt by the bulls to take the markets higher, but they were not really successful at it.

-Now think about the spinning top as a whole along with all its components i.e real body, upper shadow, and lower shadow.
+Now think about the spinning top as a whole along with all its components, i.e. real body, upper shadow, and lower shadow.
 The bulls made a futile attempt to take the market higher.
-The bears tried to take the markets lower and it did not work either.
-Neither the bulls nor the bears were able to establish any influence on the market as this is evident with the small real body.
+The bears tried to take the markets lower, and it did not work either.
+Neither the bulls nor the bears could establish any influence on the market as this is evident with the small real body.
 Thus Spinning tops are indicative of a market where indecision and uncertainty prevails.

-If you look at a spinning top in isolation it does not mean much.
+If you look at a spinning top in isolation, it does not mean much.
 It just conveys indecision as both bulls and bears were not able to influence the markets.
-However when you see the spinning top with respect to the trend in the chart it gives out a really powerful message based on which you can position your stance in the markets.
+However, when you see the spinning top concerning the chart trend, it gives out a compelling message based on which you can position your stance in the markets.

 6.2 – Spinning tops in a downtrend

-In a down trend, the bears are in absolute control as they manage to grind the prices lower.
-With the spinning top in the down trend the bears could be consolidating their position before resuming another bout of selling.
-Also, the bulls have attempted to arrest the price fall and have tried to hold on to their position, though not successfully.
-After all, if they were successful the day would have resulted in a good blue candle and not really a spinning top.
+In a downtrend, the bears are in absolute control as they manage to grind the prices lower.
+With the spinning top in the downtrend, the bears could be consolidating their position before resuming another bout of selling.
+The bulls have also attempted to arrest the price fall and have tried to hold on to their position, though not successfully.
+After all, if they were successful, the day would have resulted in a good blue candle and not really a spinning top.

 If the trader has been waiting for an opportunity to go long on the stock, probably this could be his opportunity to do so.
-However to play safe he could test the waters with only half the quantity.
-If the trader wants to buy 500 shares, he could probably enter the trade with 250 shares and could wait and watch the market.
-If the market reverses its direction, and the prices indeed start going up then the trader can average up by buying again.
-If the prices reverse; most likely the trader would have bought the stocks at the lowest prices.
+However, to play safe, he could test the waters with only half the quantity.
+If the trader wants to buy 500 shares, he could probably enter the trade with 250 shares and wait and watch the market.
+If the market reverses its direction, and the prices start going up, then the trader can average up by buying again.
+If the prices reverse, the trader would most likely have bought the stocks at the lowest prices.